aleksa-codes/astro-portfolio/README.md

 ## 🚀 Project Structure

-Inside of this project, you'll see the following folders and files:
+Inside of this project, you'll find the following directories and files:

 ```
 /